-Short-term health insurance is an affordable health insurance option for those who do not need all the coverages mandated in the Affordable Care Act (ACA).
-These plans appeal to people who are self-employed or need temporary insurance for three months to three years (depending on state law).
-Limited coverages and narrowed benefit maximums can result in lower premiums than many ACA-compliant major medical options.
+Short-term health insurance is an affordable health insurance option for those who do not need comprehensive major medical coverage.
+Short-term health plans can appeal to people who are self-employed or need temporary insurance for three months to three years (depending on state law).
+Limited coverages and narrowed benefit maximums can result in lower premiums.

 If you aren't sure whether you have a pre-existing condition or not, we’d be happy to chat with you and help you find the best health insurance to meet all of your needs, even if it’s not with us.
 Call us at 1-844-961-9645 to speak with a Vera Health expert for clarification on any of your questions.